zaphosting/docs/docs/contribution-blogs-guidelines.md

 ---
 id: contribution-blogs-guidelines
 title: Blog Guidelines
-description: Guidelines for the Blogs section of the ZAP-Hosting Contribution Program
+description: "Guidelines for the Blogs section of the ZAP-Hosting Contribution Program"
 sidebar_label: Guidelines
 ---